-- LGBTQ+ folks and women report higher rates of harassment than their respective comparison groups. - Americans overwhelmingly agree that both disrespectful speech and hate speech are a problem in online spaces.
-When asking the same questions of LGBTQ+, POC, and women respondents-individuals with marginalized identities-the gap between those who say it is a problem and those who disagree grows even larger. - LGBTQ+ people were more likely than the general population to report witnessing harassment of others including seeing others called offensive names, embarrassed, and physically threatened. - LGBTQ+ people are more likely than the general population to report encountering harassment in online spaces either very frequently or frequently, even when it's not occurring against them personally.
+- LGBTQ+ people and women report higher rates of harassment than their respective comparison groups. - Americans overwhelmingly agree that both disrespectful speech and hate speech are problems in online spaces.
+When asking the same questions of LGBTQ+, POC, and women respondents--individuals with marginalized identities--the gap grows even larger. - → LGBTQ+ people were more likely than the general population to report witnessing harassment of others--including seeing others called offensive names, embarrassed, and physically threatened. - → LGBTQ+ people are more likely than the general population to report encountering harassment in online spaces either very frequently or frequently, even when it's not occurring against them personally.